yosoyubik/canvas/README.md

 ## Running

-If the tile doesn't load run this from `%dojo`:
+If the tile doesn't load on the Home page run this from `%dojo`:

 ```
 > :launch &launch-action [%remove %canvas-view /canvastile]